ndresgarc/http-over-websocket/README.md

 # HTTP over WebSocket

-The aim of this project is configure an environment to tunnel HTTP requests through
+The aim of this project is configure an environment to tunnel HTTP requests through a WebSocket tunnel in order to avoid network restrictions to access some resources that can be accessed in other endpoint.

+Full admin access to all endpoints is needed.

 ## Commands